Alex Kavanagh: Youth

 In November 2012 Kavanagh became the youngest ever person to play football for Ireland, when she played for the under-15 schoolgirl team in two matches at St George's Park National Football Centre in Burton upon Trent, England.
 At 12 years old she broke the record previously held by Conor Clifford.
 She continued to play for Ireland's under-15s during 2013–14, while attending St. Michael's Secondary School in Finglas.

 With the Republic of Ireland women's national under-17 football team, Kavanagh competed at the 2016 UEFA Women's Under-17 Championship qualification mini tournament in Turkey, then the elite round in France.
 She was promoted to the Republic of Ireland women's national under-19 football team for a match against Belgium in September 2016, and scored a penalty kick in Ireland's 2–1 defeat.

 With the under-19s Kavanagh competed in the 2017 UEFA Women's Under-19 Championship qualification series in North Macedonia and in the elite round at Markets Field, Limerick.
 By the time of the following year's elite round at Turners Cross, Cork, Kavanagh remained part of the team.
 She concluded her under-19 national team career with three goals in 17 appearances.

 Senior

 In August 2016 Ireland coach Susan Ronan named Kavanagh in a young and predominantly home-based senior squad for a training camp in Wales.
 She won her first senior cap in the second of two scheduled friendly matches against the Welsh hosts, as an 83rd-minute substitute for Jetta Berrill in Ireland's 2–1 win.

 Kavanagh made another substitute appearance in a 2–1 home friendly win over the Basque Country on 25 November 2016, coming in for Áine O'Gorman after 85 minutes.
 She continued to be selected by Ronan's successor Colin Bell, being called up for two friendlies against Iceland and Scotland ahead of the 2019 FIFA Women's World Cup qualifying series.
 In August 2019 Kavanagh was an unused substitute in a 3–0 friendly defeat by the United States at the Rose Bowl in Pasadena, California.

+In April of 2025 Kavanagh received her first Ireland call up in years for a game against Greece in Tallaght Stadium after captain Katie McCabe was suspended after picking up two yellow cards in the games prior.